"She has great expertise regarding French law issues related to arbitration"

 Shaparak Saleh is a partner at Teynier Pic, a leading dispute resolution boutique firm.

-She has acted as counsel in a large number of commercial arbitrations under the ICC, IEMA, LCIA, UNCITRAL and VIAC rules.
-She also accepts arbitrator appointments.
+She has acted as counsel in a large number of commercial arbitrations both ad hoc and institutional, including under the ICC, IEMA, LCIA, UNCITRAL and VIAC rules.
+She also sits as arbitator, including as chairperson.

 Her experience includes post-M&A disputes, and disputes in the construction, energy, aeronautics, space, telecommunications, chemicals and pharmaceutical sectors, relating to projects in Asia, the Middle East, Africa and Europe.

-Shaparak also has broad experience in pre- and post-arbitration litigation before the French courts, having represented clients in some 20 setting-aside proceedings.
+Shaparak also has broad experience in pre- and post-arbitration litigation before the French courts, having represented clients in some 25 set-aside proceedings.
 She was also involved in enforcement proceedings of numerous awards against sovereign states, most notably in the Yukos case.